IntelEdisonDemoDay/documentation/README.md

      - Background colour based on sensor input
    - Scraping web pages and talking to APIs
      - Getting the weather forecast from the Met Office
-   - Pushing data to the cloud?
-Which cloud?
+   - Pushing data to the cloud.
  * 13:00 Lunch
  * 14:00 Build a demo time
    - Anyone particularly interested in one of the sensors?
    - Is there a web service people would like to use?
-   -
  * 17:00 Team Demos (Drinks are served)
  * 18:00 End of the day and move to a nearby pub.

 ## Getting set up

- 1. If you haven't already, download the [zip file of all the things you'll need]() FIXME  Once it's downloaded, unzip it (it doesn't matter where to, but somewhere you can find it again - for example, to your Desktop)
+ 1. If you haven't already, download the [zip file of all the things you'll need](https://www.dropbox.com/sh/lwd98qpgqk3yso7/AAAMgd4cuz4PkUWHA8Aj_a14a?dl=0).
+Once it's downloaded, unzip it (it doesn't matter where to, but somewhere you can find it again - for example, to your Desktop)
  1. While that downloads we'll unbox the goodies.
  1. Next we'll follow the steps to connect your Edison board and install the software.
     Follow the relevant link for your operating system: